-New regulations relating to the protection of data will come into effect from May 2018.
-GDPR will give new rights to individuals in respect of the personal data held by companies, place obligations on companies on data collection and processing and introduce a new regime of fines for data breaches.
+GDPR gives rights to individuals in respect of the personal data held by companies, place obligations on companies on data collection and processing and introduce a new regime of fines for data breaches.

 This GDPR training course will outline your main responsibilities and help you to start making the necessary changes.
 The biggest changes under the GDPR are in relation to obtaining consent, the right to be forgotten and the appointment of a Data Protection Officer.
 The course is 1 hour long and costs just £25.00.